 More information about potential reactions and things you can do to cope with and recover from traumatic events can be found here:

 - trauma tips for parents

 - trauma and children newborns to two years

-- managing stress during emergencies
+- post-traumatic stress

 Rural Financial Counsellors can provide free, independent financial assessment for farming families and small rural businesses.
 This includes services for people from non-English speaking backgrounds.